 August 24 – 25

 MSF supplies our curriculum and materials, and you can learn more about the BRC through their website.
-Our course uses The BRC Rider Handbook and The Basic eCourse.
-Our BRC includes both classroom and riding instruction, with high-quality, personalized coaching and many hours of practice riding.
+The BRC Rider Handbook and The Basic eCourse compliment our course.
+Our BRC consists of an interactive eCourse and 11 hours of riding instruction, with high-quality, personalized coaching and many hours of practice riding.
 We provide both the motorcycles and the FUN!
 Riders 18 years and older can earn their motorcycle endorsement by successfully completing our BRC.
 Minors can complete their motorcycle safety course requirement by completing this course.
-Our BRC costs $249.

-Course Requirements: Participants must be at least 15 years old and possess either a valid driver’s license or driver’s permit.
+Course Requirements: Participants must be at least 16 years old and possess a valid driver’s license.
 Parents of those under age 18 must sign a consent/release form prior to riding instruction.
-Course graduates must wait until they turn 16 to get their driver’s licenses and motorcycle endorsements.

 Participants must furnish their own protective riding gear: eye protection, long sleeves, long pants, full-fingered gloves, over-the-ankle footwear, and a DOT-approved helmet.